-The interview took place within the westside Tower, 'T1' of the Hall of Brilliance.
+Their final exam was an interview, which took place within the westside Tower, also known as 'T1' of the Hall of Brilliance.

 Now unified as a single troop, the potential Scholarship students meandered across the campus, drawing attention from passersby as they moved.
-Gwen and Richard brought up the rear as to avoid unwanted attention, succeeding thanks to the salience of the haughty group walking in front of them.
+Gwen and Richard brought up the rear to avoid unwanted attention, succeeding thanks to the noise of the arrogant group in front.

-At the forecourt's centre, a white marble plaque read “Fudan University” in Chinese pictograms, beneath which was the same in English.
-The atrium of the Hall was spacious and aerated, favouring a square-in-square design which created an aesthetically pleasing symmetry.
-Nine lumen-lit square blocks made up the nine-meter high ceiling, at the centre of which was an extended Day Light array diffusing a soft radiance.
-Three-by-three both above and below, the equal-distant segments formed the auspicious number ‘nine’, said to the be the number of Heavenly Dragons and the symbol of Chinese Emperors.
+In Chinese pictograms, an imposing marble plaque read "Fudan University" at the forecourt's centre, punctuating a spacious atrium favouring a square-in-square design of unparalleled symmetry.
+Above and adjacent, nine lumen-lit square blocks made up the nine-meter high ceiling, lit by a powerful Daylight array diffusing a soft radiance.
+From what she could see, the decor's equal-distant triple-segments formed the auspicious number 'nine', said to be the number of Heavenly Dragons and initially, a design favoured by dynastic Emperors.

 "This way."
 One of the Proctors led them toward the Levitation mountings.

-Ellen had by now returned to the Dean.
-Gwen and Richard trailed behind the gaggle of talkative students, marvelling at the meticulously planned decor.
+Within, the pair continued marvelling at the meticulously planned decor.
 From vaulted corridors came the hung visions of old Magisters now and then, gazing benevolently at the next generation of Fudan students.

-There were four levitation platforms in total, each enough to hold at least twenty individuals.
-As they filed into the elevator, Gwen found herself pressed against the mirrored walls.
+There were four levitation platforms, each holding at least twenty individuals.
+Still, as they filed into the elevator, Gwen found herself pressed against the mirrored walls.

 "I know," the girl beamed.
 "I saw you at the trial."